Best practice for Creating Exceptional 3D Models with DroneDeploy

 - Pilot the drone to the same altitude as the original mission but with a camera-to-ground angle of 45 degrees.

-- Navigate the drone at this altitude and camera gimbal angle until you have the entire object you wish to model in the frame.
-Depending on the size and surroundings of an object this camera angle or altitude may not work.
+- You can navigate the drone at this altitude and camera gimbal angle until you have the entire object you wish to model in the frame.
+Depending on the size and surroundings of an object, this camera angle or altitude may not work.
 Please use your judgment.

-- From this location pivot your drone in a radius around the object, capturing photos as frequently as possible.
+- From this location, pivot your drone around the object in a radius, capturing photos as frequently as possible.

 Tips

 - Higher overlap in both the DroneDeploy mission and oblique imagery yields higher-quality models.
 This is achieved during manual flight by flying slower or taking photos faster.
-You can think of the drone as a spray can, and the images as paint.
-When you fly the area of interest you want to take enough pictures to coat the area of interest with one coat of paint.
-One thing to remember is that obliques have a diminishing return, and if too many are taking can make it more difficult to stitch a map.
+You can think of the drone as a spray can and the images as paint.
+When you fly the area of interest, you want to take enough pictures to coat it with one coat of paint.
+One thing to remember is that obliques have a diminishing return, and if too many are taken, it can make it easier to stitch a map.

 - To improve 3D model recreation of objects with overhanging features, such as roofs, eaves, or archways, capture oblique images taken at lower altitudes and shallower angles (Set 1).
 Oblique images stitch best if there is no sky in the background (although sometimes it is unavoidable).

 - Oblique images stitch best if there is no sky in the background (although sometimes it is unavoidable).
-Steeper camera angles usually capture less sky which is why camera angles less than 45° are preferred (Sets 2 and 3).
+Steeper camera angles usually capture less sky, so less than 45° angles are preferred (Sets 2 and 3).

-- Point of Interest Tool in DJI - DJI pilots can use the point of interest tool to easily generate the orbits in the diagram above.
-Please see here for an instructional video.
+- Point of Interest Tool in DJI - DJI pilots can use the point of interest tool to quickly generate the orbits in the diagram above.
+I've included an instructional video here.

-- GPS and 3D Models: Noisy GPS or lack of it may adversely affect your map and model.
-It's always good to make sure you have calibrated your compass prior to flight to avoid these issues.
+- GPS and 3D Models: Noisy or lack of GPS may adversely affect your map and model.
+To avoid these issues, it's always good to make sure you have calibrated your compass before the flight.

 Example of 3D Structure Workflow: